 Emotion regulation can be thought of as consciously or unconsciously altering one's behavioural, cognitive, and/or physiological emotional response tendencies towards a goal (Gross, 1998).
 The ability to regulate emotions is important for both mental and physical well-being, and social interaction (Kim & Hamann, 2007).
-Dysfunction in emotion regulatory abilities has been thought to play a role in many forms of psychopathology, such as anxiety, depression (Davidson, 2000; Jackson, Larson, & Davidson, 2000), and eating disorders (Clyne, Latner, Gleaves, & Blampied, 2010; Harrison, Sullivan, Tchanturia, & Treasure, 2010; Whiteside et al., 2007).
-Understanding possible mechanisms associated with emotion regulation difficulties are essential to addressing these problems in clinical populations.
+Dysfunction in emotion regulatory abilities has been thought to play a role in many forms of psychopathology, such as anxiety, depression (Davidson, 2000; Jackson, Larson, & Davidson, 2000), and eating disorders (Clyne, Latner, Gleaves, & Blampied, 2010; Harrison, Sullivan, Tchanturia, & Treasure, 2010; Whiteside, Chen, Neighbors, Hunter, Lo, & Larimer, 2007).
+Understanding possible mechanisms associated emotion with regulation difficulties are essential addressing these problems in clinical populations.
 Although emotion regulation deficits are a core feature of many forms of psychopathology, physiological evidence of these emotion regulatory deficits is severely lacking.
 A large body of research that has been used to correlate psychopathology and emotion regulation has been self-report, (Aldao & Nolen-Hoeksema, 2010; Whiteside et al., 2007) and the ability of individuals to accurately assess their own emotion regulatory abilities has not been confirmed.
-Little research exists that overtly examines emotion regulation and its possible deficits in experimental setting an using psychophysiological measures of emotion regulation.
+Little research exists that overtly examines emotion regulation and its possible deficits in an experimental setting using psychophysiological measures of emotion regulation.